reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

   }, []);
 ```

-React will call your cleanup function each time before the Effect runs again, and one final time when the component unmounts (gets removed).
+React will call your cleanup function each time before the Effect runs again, and one final time when the Component unmounts (gets removed).
 Let's see what happens when the cleanup function is implemented:

 <Sandpack>